We always use the rental car coverage that is included as a free service of our VISA signature credit card.

 - If you accept or purchase any coverage sold by the rental car company (CDW, Limited Liability, Comprehensive Coverage, Zero Deductible see this link insurance explanation) then all credit card coverage is rendered null and void.

 Here’s the confusing part.
 The government issued liability insurance (SLI) does not cancel the credit card coverage.
-This is because you are required by law to purchase SLI and even though you pay for it along with your car it is not sold by the rental car company it it sold by the government.
+This is because you are required by law to purchase SLI and even though you pay for it along with your car it is not sold by the rental car company it is sold by the government.

 - Some car rental agencies force you to purchase their CDW or other insurance.
 This is not ever required by law but some companies simply refuse to rent you a car using credit card coverage.
 If you want to use your credit card you will need to use a different company (Alamo has always been good for us).

 - Most rent-a-car representatives will try hard to get you to accept their insurance because it is the most profitable part of the contract.
 It may help to have a statement of your credit card insurance policy in writing.
 If they get ridiculous (e.g. requiring a signed letter from your issuing bank stating the coverage applies to you) then they probably have no intention of accepting the coverage no matter what and are just wearing you down.

 - If damage occurs to the car the cost of repairs will be charged to your credit card and you will only be reimbursed after submitting a successful claim to cardmember services.
 You may be required to provide documentation like a copy of a police report.